-Airlines in Europe frequently hire pilots with hundreds of hours in a specific aircraft type before joining the airline.
+Before joining the airline, airlines in Europe frequently hire pilots with hundreds of hours in a specific aircraft type.

 So if that is the case for you, don’t lose hope.
 Keep applying for airlines online and wait for what is there reply.

 There is nothing wrong with trying.
 I mean, if you try and fail, you lose nothing.

 There are several ways to build hours.
 How to build hours as a pilot?

 No matter how you choose to build hours, you will have to spend some more money now.

 You can choose three ways:

-As I mentioned in the beginning, do you remember that you will need at least 100,000 USD to complete flight training and get a job in airlines?
+As I mentioned initially, do you remember that you will need at least 100,000 USD to complete flight training and get a job in airlines?

 Well, let me clarify why I told 100,000 USD for flight training.

 50,000 USD is the standard price for the entire commercial pilot training program around the world.

-It will slightly vary depending on the country you go to for flight training and the aircraft you use.
+It will vary depending on the country you go to for flight training and the aircraft you use.